going-blast/going-blast-contracts/README.md

   - [x] Add message to claim lot
   - [x] Remove list of harvestable lots from AuctioneerUser
   - [x] Remove list of interacted lots from AuctioneerUser
+  - [x] Add bid back in for frontend ease

 ToDos:
 - [x] Add prevRune to Bid Emit Event, so that the frontend can show that someone has switched rune